-If you are going to a new destination and have no idea about that place then try not to reach that place during night.
-As there are chance people would try to take advantage of travellers with no idea about their plans.
+If you are going to a new destination and have no idea about that place then try not to reach there during night.
+As there are chances people would try to take advantage of travelers with no idea about their plans.
 Plus getting a good hotel sometimes is a hard task during night.
-In small cities and towns, hotel guys prefer sleeping rather than welcoming new travellers.
+In small cities and towns, hotel guys prefer sleeping rather than welcoming new travelers.

-Btw for some reason, if you reach late at night try taking help from police or try to ask a local family rather than trying to work-out by your own self.
+By the way for some reasons, if you reach late at night try taking help from police or try to ask a local family rather than trying to work-out by your own self.
 Or better call up any hotel and tell them that you have a room booked there, so tell them to help to navigate their hotel.